dlt/blog/content/posts/introduction-to-postgresql-indexes.md

 -rw-------  1 dlt  admin    30M 16 Aug 16:32 /opt/homebrew/var/postgresql@16/base/71122/71133
 {{< / highlight >}}

 When we query a table without an index, Postgres reads all tuples in every page and apply a filter.
 For example, let's analyze the command below that searches for rows whose `name` column value is equal to "Ronaldo" and show how the database performed this search.
-We use the explain command with the options `(analyse, buffers)`. `analyse` will actually execute the query instead of just using cost estimates, and `buffers` will show buffer reads.
+We use the explain command with the options `(analyse, buffers)`. `analyse` will actually execute the query instead of just using cost estimates, and the `buffers` option shows how much IO work was done.

 {{< highlight sql >}}
  explain (analyze, buffers) select * from foo where name = 'Ronaldo';